danielTiringer/Dev-Containers/PHP/Laravel/README.md

 Three containers have been added that handle Composer, PHPUnit, NPM, and Artisan commands without having to have these platforms installed on your local computer.
 Use the following command templates from your project root, modifiying them to fit your particular use case:

-- `docker-compose run --rm composer update`
+- `docker-compose run --rm php composer update`
 - `docker-compose run --rm phpunit` or `docker-compose run --rm phpunit --filter insert_test_name_here`
 - `docker-compose run --rm npm run dev`
 - `docker-compose run --rm artisan migrate`